Reciprocal versus Parasocial Relationships in Online Social Networks: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work is supported by the NSF Detection under Grant no. 0842695, by the Office of Naval Research under MURI Grant No. N000140911081, by Intel through the ISTC for Secure Computing, and by a grant from the Amazon Web Services in Education program.
+We thank Dawn Song for her insightful discussions.
+An initial draft of this paper was available as a technical report~\cite{gongReciprocity}.
+This work is supported by Intel through the ISTC for Secure Computing, and by a grant from the Amazon Web Services in Education program.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.